-Here’s a simple, 4-step process to choosing a medical alert system
+Here’s a simple 4-step process for choosing a medical alert system

 1. Consider how the system can help your loved one